na-na-hi/renget/archive/ilovemaids.md

 Each front end has different style of System Prompt but generally it is usually divided into: Main Prompt, NSFW prompt, and Jailbreak prompt.
 I don't think I need to explain what Main and NSFW prompt for, what you must understand is the Jailbreak prompt.
 Any instruction you put into Jailbreak prompt will be treated as first priority by the AI.
 If the AI keep giving you "As an AI model I cannot..." answer, you can use the Jailbreak prompt to bypass their ethic answers.

 Different AI model will need different kind of wording to bypass it, adding "System Note:" in front of your instruction usually also help to bypass the AI ethic answer.
 But do not abuse this Jailbreak too much.
 Too many instruction in Jailbreak prompt will lower it effectiveness.
-Also since Jailbreak prompt is treated as priority, if you put NSFW stuff in there the AI will think that you want NSFW situation everytime you enter your reply.
-Making your characters horny all the time.
+Also since Jailbreak prompt is treated as priority, if you put NSFW stuff in there, the AI will think that you want NSFW situation every time you enter your reply, making your characters horny all the time.
 Only use Jailbreak when you need it.
 Some front end like Silly Tavern can toggle Jailbreak on and off so you don't need to erase and write it every time you want to use it.